Top 10 Best German Bands

 16. Edguy

 Edguy is a heavy metal band from Fulda, Germany, founded in 1992 by 14-year-old students Tobias Sammet, Jens Ludwig, Dominik Storch, and Dirk Sauer.
-The band gained popularity in the late 1990s and early 2000s with its blend of power and symphonic metal.
-Tobias Sammet later founded the successful metal... read more
+The band gained popularity in the late 1990s and early 2000s with its power metal sound.
+Tobias Sammet later founded the successful metal opera project... read more

 Tobias is a genius!
 17th?
 Why?
 Edguy is a true heavy metal band.